Navigation

 Remote Learning

-This information is intended to provide clarity and transparency to pupils and parents or carers about what to expect from remote education where national or local restrictions require entire cohorts (or bubbles) to remain at home.
+This information is intended to provide clarity and transparency to families about what to expect from us in relation to remote education - if required.

 What should my child expect from immediate remote education in the first day or two of pupils being sent home?